 In our experience, caretakers and family members are often wrongfully accused of abusing older people.
 We have found that the following three defenses have been very effective with prosecutors, judges, and juries:

 - You acted in self-defense.
 It is not unusual for frustrated older people to lash out and become violent.
-As long as you reasonably believed you were about to be harmed – and responded with proportional force – then no crime occurred.
+If you reasonably believed you were about to be harmed – and responded with proportional force – then no crime occurred.
 Evidence we rely on includes video surveillance, eyewitness testimony, and forensic examination of any injuries.

 - You did not cause the injury.
 Elderly people are prone to hurting themselves, and police may misconstrue their bruises as abuse.
 We can often raise a “reasonable doubt” by hiring an expert witness to examine the older person’s injuries and to testify that they were self-inflicted or caused by an innocent accident.2